JungeAlexander/blogdown_website/content/blog/2020-04-10-book-tip-inspired.md

 ... and a lot more (I took pages and pages of notes while reading).
 I very much look forward to applying all the principles  and ideas presented in this book in my daily work which will soon focus more on product ownership/management (more on that soon).

-Bonus: The author also publishes articles via the ['Insight' blog](https://svpg.com/articles/).
+Bonus: The author also publishes articles via the ['Insights' blog](https://svpg.com/articles/).